 First one is referring to your preference to routine and monotonous jobs.
 You aren’t the most creative mind in town, and prefer to have your daily routine.
 It’s fine for you to take care of the same tasks every time.
 It’s easier on the mind, and once you leave your comfortable chair in work, you can forget everything immediately, and focus on your family, or on the life outside of work.

 Second option is saying that you do not consider the job repetitive.
 Sure, you will do the same things, but you will deal with different people and documents.
 And since you like to talk to people and are interested in their life and will lead conversations in work (of course when your duties allow you to), you should always find something interesting in your daily hustle.
+For all these options, you can check out 7 sample answers to this question.

 With whom will you share sensitive information about the citizens, or anything else from the documents you work with?